Michiel van der Voort the Elder: Works

-In 1720 he executed one of his finest reliefs, the Elevation of the Cross (St. James Church, Antwerp).
+In 1720 he executed one of his finest reliefs, the Raising of the Cross, for the St. James Church in Antwerp.
 The design is taken from Rubens' treatment of the same subject in Antwerp Cathedral.
 Van der Voort achieves depth by letting figures overlap each other and lean out of the relief.

 On the outside of the St. Paul's Church in Antwerp is a group of statues referred to as the Calvary.
 It was created on the location of an ancient Dominican cemetery by the brothers van Ketwigh who were Dominican friars.
 Its design dates from 1697.
 In 1734 construction of the Calvary was completed but further statues were added up to 1747.
 It is built as a courtyard and leans on one side against the south aisle of the church and the Chapel of the Holy Sacrament.
 The structure includes 63 life-size statues and nine reliefs executed in a popular and theatrical style.
 Most statues are of white stone with some made of wood.
 Some statues are dated or signed.
 The principal sculptors were Michiel Van der Voort the Elder, Alexander van Papenhoven and Jan Claudius de Cock with some statues by the hand of father and son Willem Kerricx, Jan Pieter van Baurscheit de Elder and anonymous collaborators.
 The statues are arranged into four groups: the angel path, which ascends to the Holy Sepulchre, the garden of the prophets on the left, the garden of the evangelists on the right and the Calvary itself, which consists of an elevated artificial rock, divided into three terraces, on which statues are placed with Christ on the cross at the top.
 The angels on the Calvary were directly inspired by the angels made by Bernini for the Bridge of Angels in Rome in 1657.